smancke/talks/2017_froscon_microservice_toolbox/README.md

 Routing with Caddyserver
 ====================================

-Caddy is a modern and simple to use webserver, written in golang.
+Caddy is a modern and easy to use webserver, written in golang.

 ![Caddy](images/caddy.png#width: 80%; display: block; margin-left: auto; margin-right: auto; margin-top: 30px; margin-bottom: 30px;)

-* Build in let's encrypt support
+* Build in Let's Encrypt support
 * Reverse proxy and load balancing
 * JWT login and access control
 * Git checkout